SheepCreativeSoftware/msfs2020-C208-Improvment-Mod/README.md

 - Autopilot and instrument fixes.
 - More accurate start up.
 - Additional Voice Alerts
+- Changed the electric bus configuration to comply with POH
+- Additional changes in the sound configuration
+- Generator characteristics have been modified

 ***Miscellaneous***
 - Improved lighting and textures.